spxak1/weywot/guides/bt_dualboot.md

 Clearly this means that Linux not only has the **wrong keys** but aslo the **wrong MAC address**.
 We need to fix the MAC address first.

+If your MAC address is the same, you don't need this step.
+Jump straight to section **7.2**.

+### 7.1 Make both OS's use the same MAC address, the current used by the mouse

 For that you go onto your local (root) terminal and you rename it as follows:

 ~~~